-Head to Nationals Park to experience one of baseball’s most exciting teams.
+Head to Nationals Park to experience exciting MLB action.

 After a 33-year absence, Major League Baseball in Washington was revived with the arrival of the Nationals in 2005.
 The Nats played their first three seasons at RFK Stadium before moving into Nationals Park, a state-of-the-art facility in the bustling Capitol Riverfront neighborhood, in 2008.